 • Plan to write between 350 and 800 words.

 • There is no such thing as too many pictures!

 • Write freely and naturally – no one is judging you.

 • I’ll help with editing to make it the best article possible.

-We only accept guest posts from those who have experienced traveling with a disability or mobility challenge.
+Please note that I only accept guest posts from those who have experienced traveling with a disability.

 Thank you for taking the time to share your story – tens of thousands of wheelchair users will be grateful (myself included)!